kisonecat/kisonecat.github.io/blog/classifying-manifolds-is-impossible/2007-02-12-classifying-manifolds-is-impossible.markdown

 Since there is no algorithm for deciding when a group is trivial, there can not be an algorithm for deciding when two closed 4-manifolds are homeomorphic.

-Here is a paper discussing some of these issues:
+There is a paper @MR2234702 discussing some of these issues.

-> MR2234702

 In particular, that paper discusses Novikov's proof that $S^n$ cannot be recognized for $n \geq 5$.